tshepang/blog/content/computing/what I like about Rust.rst

-- Ambitious: the aim of being memory safe without the use of a garbage collector, allowing it to maintain C++ execution speeds.
+- Ambitious: the aim of being memory safe without the use of a garbage collector, allowing it to achieve C++ execution speeds.

 - Naming conventions: